Athira654/Azure-Data-Engineer/Retail-Data-Engineering/README.md

-# 🚀 Retail Data Engineering Pipeline
+# 🚀 End-to-End Retail Sales Analytics Platform using Azure Data Engineering
 ---

 # 📌 Project Overview

-This project demonstrates an end-to-end Azure Data Engineering pipeline that extracts Amazon product data from the SearchAPI REST API, stores raw JSON data in Azure Data Lake Storage, transforms nested JSON using Azure Data Factory Mapping Data Flow, and loads clean data into Azure SQL Database.
+This project demonstrates an end-to-end Retail Sales Analytics platform by integrating data from multiple sources, implementing the Medallion Architecture, transforming data using Databricks, and delivering business insights through Power BI dashboards.

 The pipeline also includes monitoring and error handling using Azure Data Factory.